 Graduate Diversity Officers (GDOs) are designated as a primary professional resource to address graduate student diversity experiences at UC Davis.
 Dr. Josephine Moreno (left) is appointed to address graduate students and programs in the Humanities, Arts, Social Sciences (HASS) and Education fields, while Dr. Steve Lee (right) addresses graduate students and programs in Science, Technology, Engineering and Math (STEM) fields.

 As part of their work off campus, both Drs.
 Moreno and Lee are charged with increasing the pool of talented, competitive diversity graduate students by recruiting at colleges and universities.
 Likewise, on the UC Davis Main Campus the GDOs offer professionalizing workshops, provide academic support, and overall contribute to a welcoming and supportive campus culture for a diverse graduate student population.

-Upcoming Events in Graduate Diversity
+Recent Events in Graduate Diversity

 Graduate Diversity Orientation Program